chaolongy/KDTalker/README.md

 ```
 You can download the weights for the face detector, audio extractor and KDTalker from [Google Drive](https://drive.google.com/drive/folders/1OkfiFArUCsnkF_0tI2SCEAwVCBLSjzd6?hl=zh-CN).
 Put them in `./ckpts`.

+OR, you can download above all weights in [Huggingface](https://huggingface.co/ChaolongYang/KDTalker/tree/main).

 # Inference